danbev/learning-ai/notes/transformers.md

 give us the attention scores for each of the words/tokens.

-I just want to point out that this was using a single Q, K, and V matrix which could be called single head attention.
+I just want to point out that this was using a single Q, K, and V matrix which could be called `single head attention`.
 And also notice that there were no learnable parameters in this case.
-We only used the input matrix which was copied into Q, K, and V. In actual implementation what is used is something called multi-head attention which I'll try to explain now.
+We only used the input matrix which was copied into Q, K, and V. In actual implementation what is used is something called `multi-head attention` which I'll try to explain now.

+### Multi-Head Attention
 So we have our input matrix like before and we create copies of it just the same as for single head attention:
 ```